 Imagine explaining to a room full of high school students how an automobile works simply by speaking to them with some support from a video and maybe a couple of PowerPoint slides.
 Not only would there be the possibility of students not retaining the message, but it probably would be difficult to convey that content with just a speech.
 Now picture another scenario where the same content is being taught, but instead of through a lecture, students are given the opportunity to create their own automobile, letting them discover and solve problems themselves through trial and error, with the guidance of a teacher.
 In which class do you think the students are going to learn the most?
 If you went with the latter, you would be correct.
 The National Assessment of Educational Progress (NAEP) revealed that teachers who conduct hands-on learning activities on a weekly basis out-perform their peers by more than 70% of a grade level in math and 40% of a grade level in science (U.S. Department of Education, 1999).
-Schools around the globe are beginning to see the results hands-on learning yields when it comes to educating students, specifically in subjects like math and science that are responsible of shaping future engineers.
+Schools around the globe are beginning to see the results hands-on learning yields when it comes to educating students, specifically in subjects like math and science that are responsible for shaping future engineers.
 If this statistic doesn’t convince you, just ask Michael Sundblad what he thinks about hands-on learning and what he’s witnessed, especially when it comes to 3D printing.

 3D Printing Leading the Race